malebranchee/makeitbuy-web-application/README.md

-"makeitbuy" is the free platform for buying and selling original clothes.
+"makeitbuy" is the free resale platform.